 Department of Chemistry & Biochemistry

 Attn: Graduate Admissions Committee (c/o Ingrid Jones, email@example.com)

 777 Glades Road, PS 110

 Boca Raton, Florida 33431

 A Statement of Personal Objectives in the essay form outlining your research interests.

 Letters of Recommendation: A minimum of three (3) letters of recommendation are required and must be received by the Department of Chemistry and Biochemistry by the application deadline.
 Applicants may submit three or more letters if they choose.
 The letters must be sent by persons who are familiar with the applicant's potential for graduate study in chemistry.
 Click here to access the Letter of Recommendation form (listed under Important Links).

 A current resume.

 Shortly after the published application deadlines, the Graduate Admissions Committee will meet to make their admission decisions.
 Therefore, it is of primary importance that all application materials are received by the formal application deadlines given above.
 Official notification of acceptance or denial will come from the Graduate College.

-All accepted graduate students receive financial support in the form of teaching and research assistantships.
-Continuous funding is provided to students who remain in good academic standing - up to five years for Ph.D. students and two years for M.S. students.
+All accepted graduate students receive financial support in the form of teaching or research assistantship.
+Continuous funding is provided to students who remain in good academic standing – generally up to five years for Ph.D. students and three years for M.S. students.

-For academic year 2017-2018, graduate teaching assistantships at the Ph.D. level will receive $20,000, and at the M.S. level, $12,000 (12 months of support for both levels).
+For the academic year 2022-2023, graduate teaching assistantship at the Ph.D. level will receive $25,000 and the M.S. level, $15,000 (12 months of support for both levels).
 In addition, students on an assistantship receive a full tuition waiver.
 This accounts for approximately 80% of the fees that are assessed for a typical 9 credit-hour course load per semester.
 Graduate teaching assistantships typically work 20 hours per week.
+Graduate students are eligible to receive health insurance benefits at a reduced cost.
 Additional financial support may be available through FAU's Financial Aid.
 Highly competitive applicants can receive additional fellowships of $5,000 or $10,000.
 FAU's Tuition Breakdown